 As you might expect, property on the island is in high demand, with a huge demand for land compared to the supply on sale.
 So don't rush your search, be patient and perhaps make some concessions.
 We advise you to broaden your search to include small houses that have already been built and can be completely rebuilt to your taste, as in most of these cases, it is easier to obtain planning permission.

 You will be able to select your land according to your budget.
 If you have a budget of 1000€/m2, then you will need to choose land without a sea view.
-If a sea view is an important criterion for you, then you should have a minimum budget of 2500€/m2.
-The closer you get to the sea, the higher the prices.
+If a sea view is an important criteria for you, then you should have a minimum budget of 2500€/m2.
+The closer you get to the sea and the better the sea view is, the higher the prices.

 Before buying land, we advise you to consult the Saint-Barthélemy urban planning map (https://urba.eservices-comstbarth) to find out the building rights of the land you wish to buy, and any restrictions associated with it.